Nunoki/gorest/README.md

 ![Gopher logo](gopher.png)

 GoREST is a boilerplate REST API implemented in Go.

-It exposes 4 total endpoints, 3 of which are behind authentication middleware, 1 is public.
-The 1 public endpoint is a `/ping` endpoint, which only returns a `"pong"` in plain text.
-The other 3 are `GET`, `PUT` and `DELETE` endpoints for manipulating JSON-formatted data, which will be stored in the database corresponding to whatever user ID the authentication middleware resolves.
+It exposes some sample endpoints that can be used as a template for quickly developing a purpose-built API.

+As of writing this, it contains the following features:

+- Chi router for RESTful endpoints
+- Middleware
+- Public and authenticated endpoints
+- Custom data types
+- Postgres database using pgx
+- Database migrations
+- Commands for separate behavior
+- Unit and integration tests
+- Github workflow
+- Dockerization
+- Environment variables
+- Dev shell scripts

-In this boilerplate state, the bearer token requires a value of `debug` (as demonstrated in [Sample curl commands to use the service](#sample-curl-commands-to-use-the-service)), and the resolved user ID will be `00000000-0000-0000-0000-000000000000` (valid UUIDv4 format required by the user table).
+In this boilerplate state, the bearer token requires a value of `debug` (demonstrated in [Sample curl commands to use the service](#sample-curl-commands-to-use-the-service)), and the resolved user ID will be `00000000-0000-0000-0000-000000000000` (valid UUIDv4 format required by the user table).

-# Development roadmap

-- [x] HTTP handlers
-- [x] Sample JSON endpoints
-- [x] Postgres database client
-- [x] Authentication middleware (+sample JWT code)
-- [x] Large payload protection middleware
-- [x] Dockerization
-- [x] Database migrations
-- [x] Unit and integration Tests
-- [x] Github Actions CI
-- [ ] Listen on HTTPS
-- [ ] Swagger documentation
-- [ ] GRPC
-- [ ] GraphQL
-- [ ] Turn into Cookiecutter template

 # How to run

 > **Requirements:**
 >
 > - Docker Compose 1.27+, or Podman equivalent
 > - Set up values in the `.env` file using `.env.example` as template
 > - Go 1.18+ (if running [option 2](#option-2-for-local-development-using-go-toolchain))